JSAS President

 Associate Professor, Graduate School of International Development, Nagoya University

-Growing up in one of the richest countries in the world, but where the majority of the population is poor stimulated a natural desire for me to study Development Economics.
-While I am fortunate to have found something I am so passionate about, I feel that I have a responsibility to help others grow to their full potential.
-So, my research focuses on industrial policy and pro-poor growth.
-I just published two books on Designing Integrated Industrial Policies in Africa and Asia.
+Growing up in one of the world's wealthiest nations, where the majority of the population lives in poverty, has instilled in me a natural inclination to study Development Economics.
+Although I consider myself fortunate to have discovered a subject that I am deeply passionate about, I also believe that I have a responsibility to assist others in achieving their full potential.
+As such, I collaborate with farmers and corporations to devise industrial policies that promote pro-poor growth.
+Recently, I have published two books on Designing Integrated Industrial Policies in Africa and Asia.

 Professor, the Faculty of Economics, Kansai University